-The hospital’s oncology program provides a full range of services, including in-patient and outpatient diagnosis, treatments, management of complex symptoms, and supportive and palliative care services.
+The oncology program provides a full range of cancer care services, including in-patient and outpatient diagnoses, treatments, complex symptom management and supportive palliative care services.

 Our program includes:

 - inpatient oncology care - Patients requiring active support during their diagnosis, treatment or require care for complex and severe symptoms are admitted to the Medicine B unit.
 This unit is staffed with nurses and other disciplines trained to care for patients with cancer.

 - an outpatient oncology Medical Day Clinic - The Medical Day Clinic provides diagnostics consultations and treatment including chemotherapy, and supportive and follow up care for cancer patients that do not require hospitalization.

 Please note CMH's Oncology Program can no longer accept referrals for patients with hematologic malignancies (i.e., lymphoma, myeloma, leukemia, etc.).
 Patients with these diseases will be treated at the Grand River Regional Cancer Centre.

 - Health Card: Always bring your Health Card to each appointment.